Hawes: Community amenities

 Hawes Community Primary School provides primary education for the town and nearby settlements.
 It was established in 1878 and the school retains log books dating back to those dates.
 Pupils received secondary education at The Wensleydale School & Sixth Form in Leyburn.
 The Community School was rated as inadequate by an Ofsted report in late 2015; an action plan was established by North Yorkshire County Council to ensure improvement.
 In spring 2018, the school had 114 students.

 The town has a retained fire station, which means that they are crewed by firefighters who provide on-call cover from home or their place of work.
 The station is operated by the North Yorkshire Fire and Rescue Service.

 Medical care is available at the Hawes Surgery of The Health Centre.
 Three physicians serve this office and the one in Aysgarth.
-The nearest hospitals are Friary Hospital in Richmond (23.4 km) and Castleberg Hospital in Settle (28.6 km).
+The nearest hospitals are Friary Community Hospital in Richmond (23.4 km) and Castleberg Hospital in Settle (28.6 km).

 On weekends and bank holiday Mondays, the DalesBus travels among various villages, including Hawes, from Easter Sunday until late summer.
 Several other buses provide a year-round service stopping at Hawes and other villages in the area.